Sanglorian/orcus/Orcus Classes and Powers - current.md

 Specialist Wizard multiclass.

-**Requirements:** You cannot take this kit if you belong to any class in the Wizard group (e.g. Specialist Wizard), or if you already have a secondary class.
+**Requirements:** You cannot take this kit if you belong to the Specialist Wizard class,  or if you already have a secondary class.

-**Magician's Apprentice (Level 1):** You belong to the Wizard group and the Specialist Wizard class (along with any other groups and classes that you belong to), with Specialist Wizard becoming your "secondary class".
+**Magician's Apprentice (Level 1):** You belong to the Specialist Wizard class (along with any other classes that you belong to), with Specialist Wizard becoming your "secondary class".
 You gain the following benefits:

 * You are proficient with one of the following: orb, staff, wand, rod or book.
 * Choose one at-will 1st-level attack power from a Specialist Wizard class discipline.
 It is an encounter power for you.